clearlinux/clear-linux-documentation/source/clear-linux/concepts/telemetry-about.rst

 Telemetrics
 ###########

-One of the key features of |CL| is telemetry, which is used to monitor system health.
+One of the key features of |CL-ATTR| is telemetry, which is used to monitor system health.
 Telemetry enables developers to observe and proactively address issues before end users are impacted.